-The Reference Stock, or shares held by an ETF to which the notes are linked, may have been issued by one or more non-U.S. companies.
-An investment in notes linked to the value of non-U.S. equity securities involves particular risks.
+The Reference Asset may include one or more equity securities that have been issued by non-U.S. companies.
+An investment in securities linked to the value of non-U.S. equity securities involves particular risks.
 Non-U.S. securities markets may be more volatile than U.S. securities markets, and market developments may affect non-U.S. securities markets differently from the U.S. securities markets.
 Direct or indirect government intervention to stabilize these non-U.S. securities markets, as well as cross shareholdings among non-U.S. companies, may affect trading prices and volumes in those markets.
 Also, there is generally less publicly available information in the U.S. about non-U.S. companies than about those U.S. companies that are subject to the reporting requirements of the SEC, and non-U.S. companies are subject to accounting, disclosure, auditing and financial reporting standards and requirements that differ from those applicable to U.S. reporting companies.

-Prices of securities in non-U.S. countries are subject to political, economic, financial and social factors that may be unique to the particular country.
+Securities prices in non-U.S. countries are subject to political, economic, financial and social factors that may be unique to the particular country.
 These factors, which could negatively affect the non-U.S. securities markets, include the possibility of recent or future changes in the economic and fiscal policies of non-U.S. governments, the possible imposition of, or changes in, currency exchange laws or other non-U.S. laws or restrictions applicable to non-U.S. companies or investments in non-U.S. equity securities, the possibility of fluctuations in the rate of exchange between currencies, the possibility of outbreaks of hostility and political instability and the possibility of natural disaster or adverse public health developments in the region.
 Moreover, the economies of certain foreign countries may differ favorably or unfavorably from the U.S. economy in important respects, such as growth of gross national product, rate of inflation, trade surpluses or deficits, capital reinvestment, resources and self-sufficiency.